cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 ### 1) Re-usable properties

 https://css-tricks.com/making-custom-properties-css-variables-dynamic/
 https://vgpena.github.io/winning-with-css-variables/

-Sass provides the extra functionality of colour functions, meaning we can reduce the number of colour variables.
+Sass provides the extra functionality of color functions, meaning we can reduce the number of color variables.
 These are particularly useful when creating hover or active states.

 Show example of hover state code

-Show example of this with extra colour values for CSS custom properties.
+Show example of this with extra color values for CSS custom properties.

 Layout has been a longstanding source of frustration with CSS.
-Moving from table layouts to floated elements and even flex box there has never been an acepted standard convention.
-Particullybfor fluid/ responsive layouts.
-A Hugge plus point of working with a pre processor was the ability to create mixing or functions to handle layout in a manageable way.
+Moving from table layouts to floated elements and even flex box there has never been an accepted standard convention. particularly for fluid/ responsive layouts.
+A Huge plus point of working with a pre processor was the ability to create mixing or functions to handle layout in a manageable way.

-Show exampe
+Show example

 Easy markup to calculate percentage widths

 One of the first partials I create is always the grid partial, I even created a framework as later a PostCSS plugin for my grid.
-But is this still nesacry?
+But is this still necessary?

 With the browser support already in place CSS grid can remove the need to rely on pre processors to perfect your layout CSS